abhisek-web/Melanoma_CNN_Model/README.md

 	4. Model Building & training :
 	 →Created a CNN model, which can accurately detect 9 classes present in the dataset.
 While building the model rescale images to normalize pixel values between (0,1).
-	 →Choose an appropriate optimiser and loss function for model training →Trained the model for ~20 epochs
+	 →Choose an appropriate optimiser and loss function for model training.
+	 →Trained the model for ~20 epochs.

-	5. Choose an appropriate data augmentation strategy to resolve underfitting/overfitting
+	5. Choose an appropriate data augmentation strategy to resolve underfitting/overfitting.

 	6. Model Building & training on the augmented data :
 	  →Created a CNN model, which can accurately detect 9 classes present in the dataset.
 While building the model rescale images to normalize pixel values between (0,1).
-	  →Choose an appropriate optimiser and loss function for model training →Trained the model for ~20 epochs
+	  →Choose an appropriate optimiser and loss function for model training.
+	  →Trained the model for ~20 epochs.

 	7. Class distribution: Examined the current class distribution in the training dataset.

 	8. Handling class imbalances: Rectify class imbalances present in the training dataset with Augmentor library.

 	9. Model Building & training on the rectified class imbalance data :
 	  →Created a CNN model, which can accurately detect 9 classes present in the dataset.
 While building the model rescale images to normalize pixel values between (0,1).
-	  →Choose an appropriate optimiser and loss function for model training →Trained the model for ~30 epochs
+	  →Choose an appropriate optimiser and loss function for model training.
+	  →Trained the model for ~30 epochs.